-15. The method of claim 14, further including the step checking the adequacy of the data from the respiratory belt sensor and the air flow sensor with a processor prior to transmitting the data.
+15. The method in claim 14, further including a step of providing a computer or processor at the subject's location for checking the adequacy of the collected data from the sensors prior to a transmitter transferring the collected data to the remote location.